 Coffee and cakes served by volunteers from 13:00-15:00 in the Upper Common Room in aid of AMREF, the College charity.

-Wines may be purchased from the termly wine list.
-Fill in a Cellar Order Form in Hall, leave it in the box, and wines will be left in the Lodge for collection.
+Wines may be purchased from the termly wine list (see below).
+To order, fill in a Cellar Order Form in Hall, leave it in the box, and wines will be left in the Lodge for collection.
 The charge will be made to your battels.